youjin2/mlops/bentoml/examples/custom_web_serving_fastapi/README.md

 ## Goal
 Customize the serving API with `fastapi` and use `pydantic` validation to check the data type of given parameters are passed appropriately.
-You can see that how `fastapi` supports the automatic validation and type conversion using `pydantic` classes and how `bentoml` automatically converts the input data type required to pass to the model.
+You can see that how `fastapi` supports the automatic validation and type conversion using `pydantic` classes and how `bentoml` automatically converts the input data type required to passed to the model.

 ## Install dependencies